badeendjuh/dokubootstrap-simplified/README.md

 new file to the median manager, a file upload button might not appear.
 Click on the words "select files..." and the file upload select box will appear.

-# Theme Resources

-Here's some good free themes to start with: http://bootswatch.com/ That site also has a swatch maker so you can make your own style.

 # DokuWiki Specifics